hanegraaff/stock-advisor-software/README.md

 python                             3.8-slim-buster     ee07b1466448        7 days ago          193MB
 ```

 Once built, the container is executed in a similar way as the script.
 Note how the ```INTRINIO_API_KEY``` must be supplied as a special environment variable.
-Also note that the ```-ticker-file``` is currently included in the image itself.
-Future enhancements will externalize this, most likely in an S3 bucket.
+AWS credentials must also be supplied externally

-Here is an example:
+For example:

 ```
-docker run -e INTRINIO_API_KEY=xxx image-id -ticker-file ticker-list.txt -analysis_year 2019 -analysis_month 8 -price_date 2019/10/30 -portfolio_size 3
+docker run -e INTRINIO_API_KEY=Ojk1ODdjY2NkNjI2YjlhMjM1ZjYzNWFiNGU2ZDVmNWMy -e BOTO_CONFIG=us-east-1 image-id -ticker_file djia30.txt -portfolio_size 3 production -app_namespace sa
 ```

+## Running the service in ECS
+This service is intended to be run in ECS using a fargate task.
+The automation contained in the (Stock Advisor) main project will make available the ECS Cluster, task definition, Container Repositry and CodeBuild project needed to build and deploy the service to AWS.

+More documentation will follow

 ## Output

-The manin output is a JSON Document with the portfolio recommendation.
+The main output is a JSON Document with the portfolio recommendation.

 ```
 [INFO] -